Boys and Girls (The Office)

-"Boys and Girls" is the fifteenth episode of the second season of the American comedy television series The Office, and the show's twenty-first episode overall.
+"Boys and Girls" is the fifteenth episode of the second season of the American comedy television series The Office and the show's twenty-first episode overall.
 It was written by B. J. Novak and directed by Dennie Gordon and first aired on February 2, 2006, on NBC.
 The episode guest stars Melora Hardin as Jan Levinson, Craig Robinson as Darryl Philbin, and Patrice O'Neal as Lonny.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, Michael Scott (Steve Carell) becomes frustrated when he is not allowed to listen in on a "women in the workplace" seminar that Jan is conducting, so he conducts his own "men in the workplace" seminar in the warehouse, where talk of a warehouse union emerges.
 Meanwhile, Pam Beesly (Jenna Fischer) considers graphic design.

 The genesis for the episode came from an idea cast members Angela Kinsey and Fischer had while spending time together on the set of the series.
 During the filming, Carell and the warehouse men were filmed on one set and Fischer and the office women filmed on another.
 The episode was viewed by 9.21 million viewers.
 "Boys and Girls" received largely positive reviews from critics.

 Plot

-Jan Levinson (Melora Hardin) leads the female Dunder Mifflin employees in a "women in the workplace" seminar.
-Miffed at being excluded, Michael Scott (Steve Carell) conducts a competing “men in the workplace” seminar in the warehouse.
-Roy Anderson (David Denman) approaches Jim Halpert (John Krasinski) under the belief that Jim used to like Pam, assuring Jim that he is not mad since Jim apparently liked Pam a long time ago.
-Darryl Philbin (Craig Robinson) and his equally irritated crew are forced to participate in Michael's shenanigans, which culminates in Michael trying to drive a forklift, and knocking down several shelves.
+Jan Levinson leads the female Dunder Mifflin employees in a "women in the workplace" seminar.
+Miffed at being excluded, Michael Scott conducts a competing “men in the workplace” seminar in the warehouse.
+Roy Anderson approaches Jim Halpert about the gossip that Jim used to like Pam and assures Jim that he is not mad.
+Darryl Philbin and his equally irritated crew are forced to participate in Michael's shenanigans, which culminate in Michael driving a reach truck and knocking down several shelves.

 Michael's recklessness makes a complete mess of the warehouse while jeopardizing the employees' safety.
 Michael's plan to hold his own seminar backfires when the 'gripe session' inspires the warehouse workers to form a union.
-A vacillating Michael informs Jan, who threatens to retaliate by closing the Scranton branch.
+A vacillating Michael informs Jan, who directs him to warn the warehouse workers that corporate will shut down the entire Scranton branch if there is a threat of unionization.
+When Michael continually backs down, Jan informs them herself.

-Jan urges Pam to take a corporate training program in graphic design in New York City when Pam reveals that she wants to be a graphic designer, but Roy quashes the idea.
-Jim rebukes Pam for listening to Roy when he is clearly wrong and acting selfish, which creates tension between them.
-Pam then tells the camera she is happy with her life now, and that they do not even make her dream house in Scranton, but then breaks down and cries in front of the camera.
-As the day comes to a close, Michael leaves the warehouse in complete disarray, and Darryl promises that “this isn’t over.”
+Jan urges Pam to take a corporate training program in graphic design in New York City when Pam reveals that she wants to be a graphic designer.
+She decides to take it after consulting Jim, but Roy quashes the idea.
+Jim rebukes Pam for backing down on her dream and not taking chances, which creates tension between them.
+Pam tells the documentary crew she is happy with her life now, but then breaks down and cries in front of the camera.
+As the day comes to a close, Michael leaves the warehouse in complete disarray, and Darryl promises that “this isn't over.”